Marriage bed of Henry VII

-The marriage bed of Henry VII (also known as the Paradise Bed, Bed of Roses) is a carved oak four-post bedstead bought in a dilapidated condition at an auction in Chester, England, in 2010.
-Since then the bed has been subjected to art historical investigation and advanced material analysis.
-It is suggested that the bed was made to celebrate the marriage of King Henry VII to Elizabeth of York on 18 January 1486.
+The Marriage Bed of Henry VII and Elizabeth of York (also known as the Paradise Bed, Bed of Roses) is a carved oak four-post bedstead bought in a dilapidated condition at an auction in Chester, England, in 2010.
+Since then the bed has been subjected to art historical investigation and advanced material analysis, brought together in The Marriage Bed of Henry VII and Elizabeth of York: A Masterpiece of Tudor Craftsmanship (Oxford: 2023).
+It has alo been explored in numerous other works including Brooke's 'The Marriage Bed of Henry VII & Elizabeth of York: Dynasty, Design & Descent', Peregrinations: Journal of Medieval Art and Architecture 8, 3 (2022).
+It is suggested that the bed was made to celebrate the marriage of King Henry VII to Elizabeth of York on 18 January 1486 and placed in front of the Edward the Confessor Mural in The Painted Chamber at The Palace of Westminster, London.

 Description

 The bed measures 9 ft in height, 5 ft in width and 6 ft in length.
 It is a four-poster bed with each of the posts topped with a carved lion (one of which has lost his tail) each of which holds a shield emblazoned with a rose.
 The posts support a tester which depicts the tree of life growing from Christ's cross.